 She was united in marriage to her husband James W. (Bud) Price on December 17, 1960.
 He was her first and only true love, as she was to him.
 Soon thereafter, they had two daughters and their little family was complete.
 Her most prized role in life was that of wife, mother and grandmother.
 She cherished and adored her family, which grew to include 3 grandchildren and 5 great-grandchildren.
 As the children grew, they adored and doted on her.
 Her only love greater than family, was her God.
 And she lived her life as a testimony to Him; her faith never wavering.
 Her capacity to love and forgive had no bounds.

 She made a profession of faith in Christ at Summersville Nazarene Church and was a member of Hodges Chapel United Methodist Church, where she was a piano player.
 She was a graduate of Green County High School.
 She held multiple jobs and professions in her life, including owning a business with Bud, working at Fruit of the Loom and starting a whole new career path after the age of 50 when the factory shut down.
 She went back to school for training and even got her insurance license and moved to Louisville where she worked as an annuity specialist.
 Moving to Louisville was special because not only did she get to work at the same company with her daughter Karen, she got to be with, and help with her grandson Nathan, like she had done before in Summersville for Jaime and Garrett.
 At the time she retired, she was a payroll specialist at KFC Yum!
-Brands in Louisville KY.
+Brands.

 Once she retired, she moved back home to her beloved Summersville where her days were spent with Bud, tending to their dog, cats and just whatever they wanted to piddle with that day.
 They were together – in the place they loved.
 They were among friends and family in a community that adored her for her sweet and loving nature.
 She adored them as well.
 She was once again able to attend her home church every Sunday and any service she could.
 Church was a most precious part of her life and she would often plan her week’s activity to make sure that on Sunday, she felt like attending service.
 They were happy to spend their golden years together, with each other in the place they loved, surrounded by people they loved.
 Her children and grandchildren had scattered but still loved to spoil her from afar and on their many trips home.
 She was so funny.
 And so sweet.